 Aquí copio la entradilla de la publicación, y el documento íntegro puede descargarse pinchando aquí.

 Espero que os parezca interesante, y si tenéis comentarios podéis dejarlos debajo.
-Sigue leyendo
+Seguir leyendo

 Today I have come across this wonderful infographic on The Guardian showing the timeline of the North African protests.